NyxObscura/ptdl_nodes_autobackup/README.md

-# Auto Backup for Pterodactyl Nodes
+# Auto Backup for Pterodactyl Nodes - Google Drive
 This is a personal open-source project designed for Pterodactyl users who need scheduled node backups.
 Written in JavaScript, this script is built for robustness and is ideal for Pterodactyl panel providers looking to securely back up their users' data.

 # 👋 Welcome!